Canon 2000D vs XC10

 Of the two cameras under consideration, the Canon 2000D features an APS-C sensor and the Canon XC10 an one-inch sensor.
 The sensor area in the XC10 is 63 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.75.
 The sensor in the 2000D has a native 3:2 aspect ratio, while the one in the XC10 offers a 4:3 aspect.

 With 24MP, the 2000D offers a higher resolution than the XC10 (12MP), but the 2000D nevertheless has larger individual pixels (pixel pitch of 3.72μm versus 3.20μm for the XC10) due to its larger sensor.
-Moreover, the 2000D is a somewhat more recent model (by 2 years and 10 months) than the XC10, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the 2000D is a much more recent model (by 2 years and 10 months) than the XC10, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS 2000D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Canon XC10 are ISO 160 to ISO 20000 (no boost).